Windower/Lua/addons/scoreboard/readme.txt

 * showallidps - Set to true to display the alliance DPS, false otherwise.
 * resetfilters - Set to true if you want filters reset when you "//sb reset", false otherwise.
 * showfellow - Set to true to display your adventuring fellow's DPS, false otherwise.
+* logPeriod - Minutes to keep mob entries before pruning (0 = keep forever).
+              Can also be changed in-game with //sb set LogPeriod <minutes>.

 Caveats:
 * DPS is an approximation, although I tested it manually and found it to be very accurate.
 Because DPS accumulation is based on the game's notion